What is acupuncture?

 Practitioners trained in APM also locate and deactivate “trigger points” using an advanced needling technique.
 Trigger points are extremely common in pain conditions and cause referred pain and other symptoms of dysfunction in nearly everyone’s life at one time or another.

 What should I do after an acupuncture treatment?

-It is best to bring someone with you on your first acupuncture treatment so that you will have transportation home.
-This is because acupuncture has a very calming effect.
+Because acupuncture has a very calming effect, it is best to bring someone with you on your first acupuncture treatment so that you will have transportation home.
 You may feel overly relaxed after the treatment and shouldn’t drive.
 No matter how good you feel after the treatment, it is important not to overextend yourself.
 You should take it easy for a few days after the treatment.
 In addition, it is important to continue taking your prescribed medications.

 The number of treatments required depends on each person’s condition and response to acupuncture.
 One acupuncture session does not usually result in relief of pain.
 One or two sessions a week for five to six weeks is the normal course of treatment.
 Your physician will discuss with you how many treatments you should have and how often you should have them.

-What are some guidelines to follow if I decide to try acupuncture?
+What guidelines should I follow if I decide to try acupuncture?

 Don’t rely on acupuncture for treatment of chronic or serious illness unless you see a physician first.
 Acupuncture may not be the only way to improve your condition.
 Your health care provider may recommend acupuncture treatment along with other treatment methods such as physical therapy or medication.

 In addition, try acupuncture for at least 5 or 10 treatments before giving up.

 Does the medical field approve of acupuncture?